 For a Biofibre hair transplant to go ahead, the patient must have generally good scalp health, and not have any autoimmune conditions, including alopecia areata.
 After the procedure, the patient must follow a strict aftercare routine, ensuring that good scalp care and hygiene is followed, and that there are no harsh manoeuvres on or around the scalp.
 A good surgeon will advise you on the best way to care for your hair, such as washing your hair after a transplant, and the hair transplant recovery timeline.

-Though the Biofibre hair transplant is labelled as a transplant, it is actually an implant.
-This means it introduces foreign bodies into the scalp.
-Because of this, patients are usually prescribed a 7-day course of antibiotics to prevent infection.
+Though the Biofibre hair transplant is labelled as a transplant, it is actually a hair implant.
+This means it introduces foreign bodies into the scalp and because of this, patients are usually prescribed a 7-day course of antibiotics to prevent infection.

 A Biofibre hair transplant can last for around 7-8 years.
 The fibres shed at a rate of approximately 10% per year.
 You will need to undergo a yearly implant re-touch due to fibre loss.